 Listed on the National Register of Historic Neighborhoods, Automobile Alley, once known for its abundance of car dealerships, is now an upscale, urban district featuring one-of-a-kind restaurants, unique shops and more.

 Unique shopping abounds as well.
-Score a one-of-a-kind, globally sourced piece from Sara Kate Studios; browse vintage lookalike bikes at Schlegel Bicycles; peruse the hand-bottled varietals at Water’s Edge Winery; get lost amongst the overwhelmingly awesome finds at Plenty Mercantile; and shop designer goods, from 3.1 Phillip Lim to Yeezy, at The Factory.
+Score a one-of-a-kind, globally sourced piece from Sara Kate Studios; browse vintage lookalike bikes at Schlegel Bicycles; peruse the hand-bottled varietals at Waters Edge Winery; and get lost amongst the overwhelmingly awesome finds at Plenty Mercantile.

 9th Street is a special area of Automobile Alley, essentially a district within a district.
 Here, uniqueness abounds.
-Tour The Womb, the experimental art gallery fronted by The Flaming Lips’ Wayne Coyne; pose for a selfie in front of the expansive mural known as the 9th St. Braid; shop for modern home goods in the refurbished shipping container called Perch’d; or enjoy a fresh cupcake in the homey atmosphere of Sara Sara Cupcakes.
+Admire the colorful exterior of The Womb, the experimental art gallery fronted by The Flaming Lips’ Wayne Coyne; pose for a selfie in front of the expansive mural known as the 9th St. Braid; shop for hand-poured artisan soy candles in the refurbished shipping container called OKcollective; or enjoy a shaved ice treat in the homey atmosphere of Katiebug’s Sips & Sweets.

 It's time to discover, explore and plan your great American road trip.